rundeck-plugins/rundeck-winrm-plugin/README.md

 * `username` - Remote username.
 If using Kerberos, see [Using Kerberos Authentication](#using-kerberos-authentication)
 * `hostname` - Remote host.
 Can include "host:port" to specify port number other than the default 5985/5986 (http/https).

-Password authentcation can be performed in one of two ways:
+Password authentication can be performed in one of two ways:

 1. Create a Rundeck Job with a [Secure Authentication Option][1], to pass in the password to use.
 The default name of this option should be "winrmPassword", but you can change the name that is expected, if necessary.